 Who should get vaccinated?

-Everyone 6 months and older should get a flu vaccine each year.
+Everyone over 6 months old should get a flu vaccine each year.
 This recommendation has been in place since February 24, 2010 when CDC’s Advisory Committee on Immunization Practices (ACIP) voted for “universal” flu vaccination in the U.S. to expand protection against the flu to more people.

 Who should not be vaccinated against seasonal flu?